lief-y/Other-Posts/content/en/2020-03-22-Best-Practice-Online-Teaching.md

 - **Software:** Most cloud meeting tools have built-in whiteboard which can be used to show your handwriting.
 However, you may find them not very flexible.
 Here are some applications that I am using and would like to recommend to you.

-  - Microsoft Word
+  - Microsoft OneNote (**Updated: 07/19/2020**)

     Can be used as a fancy yet not complicated whiteboard.
+Moreover, notebooks can be shared with students.

   - Snipaste [https://www.snipaste.com/](https://www.snipaste.com/)